RackunSec/dps/README.md

 root@demon2:~/Code/dps#
 ```
 ## Shiny Features
-Because this is built with readline, the shell has a lot of great built-in features.
+Because this is built with prompt_toolkit, the shell has a lot of great built-in features.
 * Use pipes for stdout, stderr just like you would in a native shell
 ### Keyboard Shortcuts
 The following keyboard shortcuts are available,